-We are observing the advice to try to limit social contact where possible and to maintain social distances of 2m when carrying out inspections.
+We are observing the advice to to maintain social distances of 2m when carrying out inspections.

 All Building Control staff are working from home, and remain contactable using their existing land line numbers, mobile phones, emails, Skype and video conferencing.